Definitions & Acronyms

 Treatment Alternative to Incarceration Program (TAIP) ensures rapid placement in treatment, which is crucial in preventing recidivism or relapse in the inmate population.

 Victim.
-Is defined by Article 56.01, Texas Code of Criminal Procedure (TCCP) as a person who is the victim of the offense of sexual assault, kidnapping, aggravated robbery, trafficking of persons, or injury to a child, elderly individual, or disabled individual or who has suffered personal injury or death as a result of the criminal conduct of another.
-A close relative of a deceased victim and a guardian of a victim are also included in Article 56.01, TCCP.
+Is defined by the Texas Code of Criminal Procedure (CCP) Article 56A.001(7), as a person who is the victim of the offense of sexual assault, kidnapping, aggravated robbery, trafficking of persons, or injury to a child, elderly individual, or disabled individual or who has suffered personal injury or death as a result of the criminal conduct of another.
+A close relative of a deceased victim and a guardian of a victim are also considered statutory victims (CCP art.
+56A.001(3), (5)).

 Victim Impact Panel (VIP).
 A forum for crime victims to tell a group of inmates about the impact of the crime on their lives.